ThatGuyJacobee/Elite-Bot-Docs/docs/vccreatefeature.md

 (sorry for the mega weird feature name, had no clue what to name it :D)

 By default, the Join to Create VC Feature is toggled off.
-You can use the "/createvctoggle" command within your guild returning true to enable (or false to disable).
+You can use the "/toggle createvc" command within your guild returning true to enable (or false to disable).

 An Example of toggling the Join to Create VC feature: